Train inspector lacked experience and training, Lac-Mégantic trial hears

 Gendreau, testifying with a poised demeanour for a second day Wednesday, told Superior Court Justice Gaétan Dumas and the jury that he couldn't remember many of the events leading up to the disaster with clarity, often answering questions with, "I can't say with certainty."

-Former MMA locomotive engineer Thomas Harding, 56, rail traffic controller Richard Labrie, 59, and operations manager Jean Demaitre, 53, are on trial, each charged with 47 counts of criminal negligence causing death.
+Former MMA locomotive engineer Thomas Harding, 56, rail traffic controller Richard Labrie, 59, and operations manager Jean Demaitre, 53, are on trial, each charged with criminal negligence causing 47 deaths.

 Lack of experience